 In the real world a turbine will not be exposed to ideal conditions or the rated wind speed at all times.
 This means turbines will usually generate only 10 to 40% of their rated capacity every hour.

 To calculate how much electricity a turbine will generate in a day, multiply the rated capacity by 24 hours, then multiply it again by percentages ranging from 10 to 40:

 - a 1 kW wind turbine might generate between 2.4 kWh and 9.6 kWh a day (1 x 24 hours x 10% = 2.4 kWh/day, 1 x 24 hours x 40% = 9.6 kWh/day).

 Small wind turbines generally cost between $10,000 and $15,000 per kW of rated capacity.
 So a 2 kW turbine could cost between $20,000 and $30,000, including the cost of installation.
-If you’re not connected to the grid, it can be more cost effective to install a small wind turbine as part of a stand alone system than to pay for a connection to the electricity network (as much as $25,000 per km).
+A solar electricity system is likely going to be more cost-effective than a small wind turbine.

 The average New Zealand household uses about 8 kWh of electricity per person per day.
 An average family of 4 would need 3 to 13 kW ($30,000 to $195,000) worth of installed wind capacity to provide their own electricity.
 Even if you make significant energy efficiency improvements, a small wind turbine is unlikely to generate enough electricity to run your house on its own.